Phishing Email Examples: How to Recognize a Phishing Email

 - If you accidentally click a phishing link, don’t enter any data, and close the page.

-- If you think you’ve been phished, run a virus scan, backup your files, and change all your passwords.
+- If you think phishing scammers are targeting you, run a virus scan, backup your files, and change all your passwords.

-Phishing emails only work on the unwary.
-Now that you know how to spot phishing emails and what to do if you suspect you’ve been phished, you won’t fall for this type of scam.
-Just remember to always be careful with your personal information when you use the internet, and err on the side of caution whenever anybody asks you to divulge sensitive details about your identity, your finances, or your login information.
+Phishing emails only work on the unaware.
+Now that you know how to spot phishing emails and what to do if you suspect scammers are targeting you, you’re far less likely to fall for these schemes.
+Remember to be careful with your personal information when you use the internet and err on the side of caution whenever anybody asks you to divulge sensitive details about your identity, finances, or login information.